 How do you know if you have yeast?
-There are several different types of diaper rash but if you have a prickly looking rash that doesn’t improve or go away within 24 hours of using typical diaper creams, chances are that you have yeast. *For the first time you should visit your doctor to make sure but after you have it once, you’re likely to recognize it if you get it again.
+There are several different types of diaper rash but if you have a prickly looking rash that doesn’t improve or go away within 24 hours of using typical diaper creams, the chances are that you have yeast. *For the first time you should visit your doctor to make sure but after you have it once, you’re likely to recognize it if you get it again.

 Yeast is a very stubborn fungus to get rid of and your first step must be to treat the rash.
 If diagnosed by a doctor they will likely give you a prescription for an antifungal cream.
 If you have had yeast before and you no longer have a prescription you can use an over the counter cream for athlete’s foot, jock itch and ringworm.
 The generic name is Clotrimazole which is the same as the brand name Lotrimin.
 These creams are not safe for cloth diapers so you will need to use disposable diapers, flushable inserts or a fleece liner in your cloth diapers.

-Once you’ve tackled the rash, you must treat all of your diapers, cloth wipes and reusable diaper liners (if you use them).
+Once you’ve tackled the rash, you must treat all of your diapers, cloth wipes, and reusable diaper liners (if you use them).
 There is no getting around this because if you don’t you will reinfect your baby.
 There are several things people do to treat yeast, but what I do is this:

 - Once your diapers are clean of waste, wash them in HOT water, around 125-130 degrees without going over.